epitron/scripts/README.txt

 =[ Useful UNIX Time-Savers ]====================================

-ks            | kill-search (Usage: ks [kill SIGNAL] [grep pattern]) -> prompts you to kills all processes that match the supplied search pattern (using the optional signal) psfind        | Usage: psfind [grep pattern] -> search all running processes f             | Usage: find [search pattern] [paths to search] -> (recursively find all files in the specified directories, or the current directory if unspecified) ddu           | directory disk-usage (same as du --max-depth=1 -m) i             | init.d daemon controller (runs /etc/init.d/[param] [command]) eg: "i apache2" runs /etc/init.d/apache2 restart, "i gdm stop" kills gdm, etc. build         | run "./configure ; make" in the current directory, optionally using the "buildconfig" file in the current directory to pass parameters to configure and make.
+ks            | kill-search (Usage: ks [kill SIGNAL] [grep pattern]) -> prompts you to kill all processes that match the supplied search pattern (using the optional signal) psfind        | Usage: psfind [grep pattern] -> search all running processes f             | Usage: find [search pattern] [paths to search] -> recursively find all files in the specified directories, or the current directory if unspecified ddu           | directory disk-usage (same as du --max-depth=1 -m) i             | init.d daemon controller (runs /etc/init.d/[param] [command]) eg: "i apache2" runs /etc/init.d/apache2 restart, "i gdm stop" kills gdm, etc. build         | run "./configure ; make" in the current directory, optionally using the "buildconfig" file in the current directory to pass parameters to configure and make.
 (See the parameters that the script displays when you run it if you want to know what you can set.)